dinhosang/image_visual_comparator/README.md

 TODO NEXT:

+- when creating directories use Path/PathBuf rather than just trusting to user input as user could pass windows path, neeed to use std crate structs to handle that - can't just format together into one string directly
 - handle checking for directories, error if not found
 - should inform if there are solo images, error if any found
   - above meaning images with no corresponding pair